18 of the best books to read on vacation in 2023

 Remarkably Bright Creatures by Shelby Van Pelt

-Read Remarkably Bright Creatures for… a feel-good story of an unlikely friendship between a widow and a giant Pacific octopus, perfect for fans of A Man Called Ove.
+Read Remarkably Bright Creatures for… feel-good story of an unlikely friendship between a widow and a giant Pacific octopus, perfect for fans of A Man Called Ove.

 It’s here that Tova meets curmudgeonly Marcellus, an octopus who knows more than anyone can imagine… and deduces exactly what happened on the night that Tova’s son mysteriously disappeared over thirty years ago.